 Madden sold the claim in return for five gold claims and $10,000 in the early 1980s to Louis Meserole, who asked his partner Nancy Hill to run it for $500.00 a month plus collection fees.
 Nancy fell in love with rockhounding and continued to work the mine for another 27 years with husband Howard.
 In 2011 Nancy left the claim.

 Over the years desert heat, vandalism, and even a tornado has taken it toll on the camp area, leaving it in total destruction.
-The claim is now owned by Jarad Taylor and his wife.
-More information on the working the claim.
+The new claim owners and working on plan for reopening the area to recreational rockhounds.

 When we visited the Opal Hill claim back in 2010, Howard Fisher and Nancy Hill greeted us with open friendliness and made us feel right at home.
 They lived at the mine for many years and had created a cozy homestead at the entrance to the mine.
 That area has now been destroyed -- see the picture below.

 Since we had only stopped by for a brief visit and not a dig, Howard gave us a short tour of the mine and an overview of the types of gemstones commonly found there.
 During the tour we stopped at a site where he was currently working on an agate-bearing vein.

 Removing the fire agate from the surrounding rock takes some work with a sledge hammer, chisel and pick.
 Howard demonstrated how to find an agate-filled vein and then gave us some helpful lessons on how to remove the agate from its resting place.
 He explained that agate is a type of quartz called cryptocrystalline, also referred to as chalcedony, which is formed from masses of fibrous or granular aggregates of quartz.
 Agate is one of many varieties of chalcedony and can range in color from banded patterns to the rare fiery red.

 Below is picture of a piece of fire agate found at the site.

 The picture below is some agate that Nancy Hill found.